 The Medical Laboratory Technician (MLT) Student Handbook is intended to provide students with detailed policies and procedures specific to this program which will be used in the classroom, laboratories and the clinical rotations.
 The MLT Handbook will be reviewed with students at the mandatory MLT orientation which will be held two weeks before classes start.
 You will have an opportunity to ask for clarification of any policies or procedures that are unclear.
 The MLT Program reserves the right to alter, add, or delete any statement or policy without prior notice.
 Students will receive revisions as they occur.
-Students will be required to sign and upload the signature page for the MLT Student Handbook on the first day of class for the quarter.
+Students will be required to sign and upload the signature page for the MLT Student Handbook on the first day of class for the quarter to verify that they have read, understand and agree to abide by all MLT program policies and procedures.
 Please keep this Handbook in a safe place for easy reference.